Saudi Arabia and Iran weighing mediation offer

 The government’s four-year foreign policy strategy last year attempted to position the Swiss to offer more of its “good offices” role to the rest of the world.
 Switzerland offers two types of good offices: safeguarding foreign interests, and mediation and facilitation.

 In the former category, Switzerland acts as a protecting power to keep up low-level relations and consular protections.
 At its height, Switzerland had as many as 219 separate mandates involving 35 nations during the Second World War.
-Now it is fewer than 10.
+Now it is fewer than ten.

-The most comprehensive and complex mandate is Switzerland’s representation of the United States in Iran, which provides a regular channel of communication for confidential communication between Washington and Tehran.
+The most comprehensive and complex mandate is Switzerland’s representation of the US in Iran, which provides a regular channel of communication for confidential communication between Washington and Tehran.

 Switzerland was recently asked to represent Iranian interests in Riyadh and Saudi interests in Tehran, after the two countries broke off diplomatic relations.
 Burkhalter said in a speech last year that “a minimum of contact between Iran and Saudi Arabia is crucial for regional stability, and here too Switzerland is committed to playing its part.”